kodbasen/fluentd-es-armhf/README.md

 # fluentd-armhf

-Fluentd Docker image for ARMv7.
+Fluentd Docker image with ElasticSearch plugin for ARMv7.